Orthopaedic Conditions We Treat

 Why Choose UChicago Medicine Orthopaedics

 UChicago Medicine's Musculoskeletal Center is dedicated to ensuring each patient gets the exact care they need and expect.
-We continue to break through treatment limitations to offer a personalized treatment plan for you and have recently expanded our service offerings to locations that include Calumet City and Tinley Park.
+We continue to break through treatment limitations to offer a personalized treatment plan for you.
+Call 773-834-3531 to schedule an appointment.

 Innovation & Technology